learn-co-curriculum/node-modules-core/README.md

 console.log(path.parse('/home/user/azat/program.js'))
 ```

-The variable name is arbitrary meaning you can name it anything, but the convention is to use camelCase of the module name.
-This is a silly example which majority of Node developers won't use (and a great way to have your pull request rejected!):
+The variable name is arbitrary, but the convention is to use camelCase of the module name.
+This is a silly example which the majority of Node developers won't use (and is a great way to have your pull request rejected!):

 ```js
 var banana = require('path')